 One other thing...don't be afraid to make sure your practitioner is using CE or FDA-approved products.
 Ask to see the packaging and product, ask them questions about it.
 Google it if you have to!
 You're the patient, you are in control.

 There are lots of imitations on the market and you DO NOT want these in your face, but it would be extremely rare and unusual for any of the medical professionals on Glowday to be using unlicensed products.
 If we found out they were, they would be instantly removed from our platform.

 Prior to any filler treatment, you should have a face-to-face consultation with a medically qualified, appropriately trained and registered practitioner who is able to safely carry out the procedure.
 She or he will advise you on the amount of filler required and will usually recommend starting with small doses first.

 I know we keep banging on about it, but please choose a medically qualified practitioner!
 They will know exactly where to inject to ensure safety, and, should anything unexpected occur, they will be able to quickly resolve any complications.

 So, what’s the take-home message about fillers?

-Well, fillers are an incredible tool to pause Old Father Time and his impact on facial volume loss.
-They are also amazing for sorting out crooked noses (non-surgical nose jobs), jawlines (jawline filler - AKA jawline augmentation) and thin lips (lip fillers) - BUT only when administered by medically qualified, highly experienced, aesthetic professionals.
+Fillers are an incredible tool to pause Old Father Time and his impact on facial volume loss.
+They are also amazing for sorting out crooked noses (non-surgical nose jobs), dark eyes (tear trough) jawlines (jawline filler - AKA jawline augmentation) and thin lips (lip fillers) - BUT only when administered by medically qualified, highly experienced, aesthetic professionals.